Walkthrough · article 07 of 09

 • Summary.
 Total gross, tax, fees, net, COGS, variable costs, fixed cost, EBIT.

-03 What to send
+03 What format should I send my accountant?

 Expect divergence from the accountant's books.
 Your nouz P&L is daily-allocation based.
 Your accountant's P&L is accrual / depreciation based.
 The numbers won't match exactly — that's explained in Why your nouz P&L won't match your accountant's.